Jambolul/poselyzer/README.md

 - ✅ **Arms Raised** – Hands must be above shoulders.
 - ✅ **Elbows Bent (~130°)** – Elbows must be slightly extended (not locked).
 - ✅ **Hold to Confirm** – Pose must be held for **a few frames** for validation.
+The idea is for the logic to be strict enough but not too strict for the poses to have a normal amount of leeway.

 ## **Clone the repository**